Colorful collage of quick talent show performance ideas including singing, magic tricks, and dancing

 Are 1 minute talent show ideas suitable for virtual events?

 Yes.
-Many ideas suit virtual formats ideally.
-Screen sharing, virtual backgrounds, quick physical props, or pre-recorded clips translate seamlessly and leverage video conferencing capabilities.
+Many ideas work well in virtual settings.
+Screen sharing, virtual backgrounds, simple props, or pre-recorded clips fit easily and make good use of video conferencing tools.

 How should we judge or score these quick performances?